Ben Manilla

 Ben Manilla (December 8, 1952 – September 30, 2024) was an American broadcaster, audio producer, and teacher.
 He produced and directed award-winning radio programs.
 His work in the late 1970s included the alternative news features, News Blimps, and music documentaries for WLIR, where he was production director and on-air personality.

 In the 1980s, Manilla created news documentaries for WOR-AM, and helped develop programs at Radio Today, New York, including Flashback, Rock Stars with Timothy White, and Radio MTV.

 In 1991, he moved to San Francisco and started Ben Manilla Productions which created national radio series including The House of Blues Radio Hour with Dan Aykroyd (with whom Manilla co-wrote the book Elwood's Blues: Interviews with the Blues Legends & Stars), Philosophy Talk with Stanford University, The Loose Leaf Book Company with Tom Bodett (syndicated to 227 stations with an audience of 250,000), and The Sounds of American Culture on National Public Radio's All Things Considered, which evolved into Inside the National Recording Registry on Studio 360, and ultimately The Sounds of America on 1A, where it is currently broadcast.

-In 2003, BMP with Martin Scorcese and the Experience Music Project helped lead a nation-wide, multimedia event called The Blues.
+In 2003, BMP with Martin Scorsese and the Experience Music Project helped lead a nation-wide, multimedia event called The Blues.
 The year-long initiative included BMP’s thirteen-hour radio documentary, The Blues with Keb’ Mo’, which became the most widely distributed special in the history of PRI.
 The series was also broadcast across Canada, the United Kingdom, New Zealand, and Australia.
-In addition to the radio series, The Blues included: a 7-hour PBS TV series overseen by Martin Scorcese; educational outreach and curriculum; two web sites; a companion book from Harper-Collins; DVDs and more than 25 music CDs, a concert tour, a concert film, and a traveling museum exhibit.
+In addition to the radio series, The Blues included: a 7-hour PBS TV series overseen by Martin Scorsese; educational outreach and curriculum; two web sites; a companion book from Harper-Collins; DVDs and more than 25 music CDs, a concert tour, a concert film, and a traveling museum exhibit.